tommybobbins/AWSDevOpsExam/README.md

  * This an extension to CloudFormation to define serverless applications and provision in CloudFormation

-      sam package # build and upload to S3 sam deploy # deploy from S3 to CF
+    aws sam package # build and upload to S3 aws sam deploy # deploy from S3 to CF

 ## CloudFormation